New Patients:

 Are dental implants painful?

 Most patients report that dental implant surgery involves less discomfort than they expected.
 Local anesthesia ensures you don’t feel pain during the procedure, and sedation options are available for anxious patients.
-After surgery, you can maange mild discomfort with over-the-counter or prescribed pain medications.
+After surgery, you can manage mild discomfort with over-the-counter or prescribed pain medications.

 How long do dental implants last?